System Authentication

 The preferred method to enable SysAuth is to set "SysAuth 1" in a configuration file, or specify "-S" on the command line.
 Alternatively, SysAuth will be turned on by default if servedat is run as root or as a Windows service, and no AuthFile is specified.

 Note that AuthFile usernames take priority over SysAuth usernames.
-So if a username exists in both databases, only the AuthFile record will be used.
-This may change in a future version.
+So if a username exists in both databases, the AuthFile record will control access.

 Database Details

-On Windows systems, the LogonUser() facility is used to authenticate users and retrieve access privileges.
+Windows: The LogonUser() facility is used to authenticate users and retrieve access privileges.
 If the system is configured to use Active Directory, LDAP, NIS, or other authentication services, those databases will be inherited through LogonUser().
+Alternate Domains may be specified by the client: see each client's Authentication documentation for details.

 Windows does not create a user's profile (home) directory until the first time the user logs onto the desktop.
-If a user has never logged onto the desktop of the machine running servedat, their profile directory will not be available and they will instead be directed to the default home.
+If a user has never logged onto the desktop of the machine running servedat, and SysHome has not been set, then they will instead be directed to the default home.
+See the Home Directories chapter for details.

 Privilege Details

-When servedat is running with sufficient privileges, System Users are granted the user id, group id, and secondary group ids of their login.
+When servedat is running with sufficient privileges, System Users are granted the user id, group id, and supplemental group ids of their login.
+If a user has more than 32 supplemental groups, some or all supplemental groups may be omitted.
+Some environments may support fewer supplemental groups.
+Check the server logs for warnings if System Users are not receiving the privileges you expect.
 If servedat is not running as a privileged process, System Authentication will not be available on most systems.

 System authenticated users will normally be allowed full access to all available filesystems by using absolute pathnames (paths starting with a '/' or in Windows with a volume label such as "C:").
-You can override this access server-wide with the configuration variable RestrictHome.
+You can override this access server-wide with the configuration variable RestrictHome, or on an individual basis using Shadow Authentication.